This exhibition was in the Audacious Women Online Gallery in October 2021 and Borrowed Time gallery in November 2021.

 Many of the feathers I picked up were from pigeons.
 The Persians, Romans and Greeks all used pigeons to convey messages.
 These post pigeons were taken in cages (not planes) to where the sender lived, had a message attached to their legs, and were then released to fly home – something they did naturally.

 I was surrounded by birds in Kent.
 White doves flew above the garden in great circles, repeatedly returning to their attic homes nearby.
-When I walked in the early evenings, the air was full of the cacophony of rooks, congregating and preparing for night time.
+When I walked in the early evenings, the air was full of the cacophony of rooks, congregating and preparing for night.
 Pheasants ran in and out of copses as I explored the public footpaths, and swans sailed along the River Medway, elegantly oblivious to my admiration.

 In Clipp’d Wings, I have been asking people – on Twitter (obviously!) – to complete this message: